jadehollow/angular-nx-standalone/README.md

 ## Understand this workspace

+Run `nx build` to build the project.

 Run `nx graph` to see a diagram of the dependencies of the projects.

+Run `nx test <project-name>` to test a project.

+Run `nx lint <project-name>` to lint a project.

+Run `nx affected:graph` to see a diagram of what's been affected by changes since your last commit.

+Run `nx affected -t test` to run the test targets only for affected projects.

+## Storybook

+Run `nx storybook <project-name>` to serve Storybook.

+Run `nx build-storybook <project-name>` to build Storybook.

+Run `nx g @nrwl/angular:storybook-configuration <project-name> --tsConfiguration=true` to generate Storybook configuration for an individual project.

+Run `nx g @nrwl/angular:stories --project=<project-name> --tsConfiguration=true` if you add more components to your project, and want to generate stories for all of your (new) components.

+Run `nx run <project-name>-e2e:e2e` to launch Storybook and run the Cypress tests against the iframe inside of Storybook.

 ## Remote caching